jeremy9959/BanjoTab/README.md

 >!%

 The %! is a flag telling the preprocessor to translate up to the end tag !%.
+The DoubleC notation says that the tab info should be interpreted in that tuning.
+This only needs to be specified once; further %! -- !% sections will use the same tuning unless there's an explicit change.
+Options are OpenG, DoubleC, Modal (for sawmill tuning).

 Each note is entered as (string).(fret).(duration).
 To 2.0.4 means a quarter note on the open second string.
 NOTE THAT STRINGS ARE COUNTED FROM ZERO like in python, so the "5th string" drone is string number 4 in the above.